Mach5 Quickstart Guide

 Add a Store Route

-- Click on the Store Routes on the left panel of Mach5 UI
+- Click on the Store Routes on the left panel of Mach5 UI.
+This opens the following page:

-- You can add a store route by clicking the + icon on rightmost corner of the page
+Add a store route by clicking the + icon on rightmost corner of the page

 - Click on Save

-- Verify that the Store Routes page shows the details as below.
+Verify that the Store Routes page shows the details as below.
 The Store Route id is automatically generated

 Add a Warehouse

-- Click on Warehouses on the left panel of Mach5 UI
+- Click on Warehouses on the left panel of Mach5 UI.
+This opens the following page:

-You can add a new warehouse by clicking the + icon on rightmost corner of the page
+Add a new warehouse by clicking the + icon on rightmost corner of the page

-- Enabled : Keep default checkbox selection as selected
+- Enabled: Keep default checkbox selection as selected

-- Enable Dashboards : Keep default checkbox selection as selected
+- Enable Dashboards: Keep default checkbox selection as selected

-- Immutable : Keep default checkbox selection as deselected
+- Immutable: Keep default checkbox selection as deselected

 - Performance Options

-- Local Parallelism : Keep as empty
+- Local Parallelism: Keep default as empty

-- Number of Workers : Keep default as 1
+- Number of Workers: Keep default as 1

-- Replicas : Keep as empty
+- Replicas: Keep default as empty

 - Click on Save

-The warehouse page for testwarehouse has two links for Dashboards and OpenSearch API
+- The warehouse page for testwarehouse has two links for Dashboards and OpenSearch API

 Disable a Warehouse

 When not in use, Warehouse can be disabled so that resources are not used unnecessarily.
-Given below are steps to disable a warehouse
+Given below are steps to disable a warehouse:

 - Click on edit action for testwarehouse.
 This edit symbol is next to delete button